-Pindrop is the inventor and sole developer of Phoneprinting™, a patented technology that analyzes phone calls to identify malicious behavior and verify legitimate callers.
-Phoneprinting™ is at the heart of Pindrop’s Call Center Anti-Fraud solutions, used by some of the largest banks, insurers, brokerages and retailers in the US to detect fraud and verify customers.
-In 30 seconds, Phoneprinting™ takes an audio call and breaks it down to over 1,000 unique call features to create a distinctive identifier for each caller.
+Pindrop is the inventor and sole developer of Phoneprinting™ technology, a patented technology that analyzes phone calls to identify malicious behavior and verify legitimate callers.
+Phoneprinting™ technology is at the heart of Pindrop’s Call Center Anti-Fraud solutions, used by some of the largest banks, insurers, brokerages and retailers in the US to detect fraud and verify customers.
+In 30 seconds, Phoneprinting™ technology takes an audio call and breaks it down to over 1,000 unique call features to create a distinctive identifier for each caller.

 CALL TYPE: Is the caller using a cell, landline, or VoIP phone?
 Pindrop research indicates that 53% of fraudulent calls are made using a VoIP line, compared with only 7.2% of legitimate calls.

 GEO LOCATION: Where is this call really coming from?
 Is it international or domestic?
 Does the location indicated by the call audio match the phone number reported by Caller ID?

 UNIQUE PHONE: Has this caller been seen before?
 Fraudsters often change phone numbers, but it is much harder to change the audio characteristics that Pindrop uses to create a unique identifier for the calling device.

 The Phoneprint is highly resilient – detecting the techniques fraudsters use to hide their true number or impersonate a legitimate caller.
 In addition, this technology identifies multiple callers associated with the same phoneprint, allowing enterprises to detect and track fraud rings.
 Phoneprinting™ technology is the only technology that can see through these attacker tactics.

 Phoneprinting™ technology detects these fraud tactics: